vlademaksimovic/hltv-api/README.md

 ## Upcoming Matches
-Returns data about the live as well as the upcoming matches.
+Returns data about the upcoming and live matches.

 ### URL
 `/v1/matches`